-a) b) Comments

-Austria Yes Yes a) impacts on older bridges will be evaluated

-Slovenia Yes Yes A considerable percentage of bridges on the national road network there is under-designed according to current design codes.
+a) b) Comments Austria Yes Yes a) impacts on older bridges will be evaluated Slovenia A considerable percentage of bridges on the national road network there is under-designed according to current design codes.
 To be kept in service, the structural safety of most of them was reassessed using the special loading schemes that were derived from the weigh-in-motion data.
 These loading schemes do have some reserves therefore it is believed that in general 1-ton increase will not affect life expectancy of the bridges in general.
-Nevertheless, the most critical bridges with respect to structural safety will have to be reassessed and, in case of negative results, strengthened.

-Iceland No Yes We have a lot of old bridges, not designed for todays loads.

-Estonia Yes Yes Very slightly (less than 1%).
-For heavy vehicles 1 tonne is OK.

-Finland blank! blank!

-Germany Yes Yes It would be suggested to equip heavy vehicles mandatory with on-board weighing systems to avoid overloading.

-Slovakia Yes Yes

-Luxembourg Yes Yes

-Poland No Yes

-Italy Yes No

-Bulgaria No Yes

-Malta / / Studies in relation to both a) and b) are ongoing.

-Lithuania Yes No

-Netherlands No No

-United 0 0 Both YES and NO on a) and b).
+Nevertheless, the most critical bridges with respect to structural safety will have to be reassessed and, in Yes Yes case of negative results, strengthened.
+Iceland We have a lot of old bridges, not designed for todays loads.
+NO Yes Estonia Vac Voc Very slightly (less than 1%).
+For heavy vehicles 1 tenne is OK Finland hlanki hlanki very slightly (less than 1%).
+For neavy venicles 1 tonne is OK.
+Finiano Dialik!
+DIATIK!
+Germany Vaa Vac It would be suggested to equip neavy vehicles mandatory with Claualda res res on-board weighing systems to avoid overloading.
+SIOVAKIA Yes Yes Luxembourg Yes Yes Poland NO Yes Italy Yes NO Bulgaria No Yes Malta / / Studies in relation to both a) and b) are ongoing.
+Lithuania Yes No Netherlands No No United 0 0 Both YES and NO on a) and b).
 The answers are 'no' for

 Kingdom motorway and trunk road bridges as they have been designed for heavier lorries.
-However the answers are 'yes' for local road bridges if they have not been designed for heavier lorries. a) UK says NO for for motorway and trunk road bridges as they have been designed for heavier lorries And YES for local road bridges if they have not been designed for heavier lorries. b) UK says NO for motorway and trunk road bridges as they have been designed for heavier lorries And YES for local road bridges if they have not been designed for heavier lorries.

-Sweden Yes No
+However the answers are 'yes' for local road bridges if they have not been designed for heavier lorries. a) UK says NO for for motorway and trunk road bridges as they have been designed for heavier lorries And YES for local road bridges if they have not been designed for heavier lorries. b) UK says NO for motorway and trunk road bridges as they have been designed for heavier lorries And YES for local road bridges if they have not been designed for heavier lorries. b) UK says NO for motorway and trunk road bridges as they have been designed for heavier lorries And YES for local road bridges if they have not been designed for heavier lorries.
+Sweden Yes No shages in they have not been acsigned for neaver formes.
 Norway Yes No